“Riddles”……by Robert M. Katzman

 I went back to the nearly empty old house.
 Riddles sat near the door, his mirrored eyes watching me as I carried still more boxes of things out to my van.
 I imagined it was waiting, expectantly, for its own turn to be loaded into my van to go to its new home, or garage.

 I propped open the screen door, and wrestled the heavy wooden robot over the door’s step and onto the sidewalk, then awkwardly tipping it left, then right, I “waltzed” it over to the curb where all the other pieces of cast off furniture had been left to be taken by strangers driving by in cars.
 I tried to stand it up straight facing traffic, but the ground was slanted upward, and it would fall over.
 Couldn’t have that.
+It would be cruel to do that.

 I went back into my now nearly barren old garage, found a long thin piece of wood and broke it into smaller pieces.
-Then I went back over to Riddles and placed the pieces under its front platform to give it stability, to shim it up, so it would make a nice impression…on strangers.
+Then I went back over to Riddles and placed the pieces under its front platform to give it stability, to shim it up, so it would make a nice impression, on strangers.

 This was so hard for me, knowing the history of the toy, knowing why it existed at all, aware of the mysterious way all four sides of its mirrored eyes eventually had a child looking into them over a twenty year period.
 The agony of letting go.